 - Press the KITCHEN TIMER ON/OFF pad. - Press the number pads until the amount of time you want shows in the display.
 For example, to set 2 hours and 45 minutes, press 2, 4 and 5 in that order.
-Maximum time that can be entered in minutes is 59.
-Cooking times more than 59 minutes should be changed to hours and minutes.
-For example, enter 90 minutes as 1 hr.
-30 minutes.
 If you make a mistake press the KITCHEN TIMER ON/OFF pad and begin again. - Press the START pad. - When the timer reaches :00, the control will beep 3 times followed by one beep every 6 seconds until the KITCHEN TIMER ON/OFF pad is pressed.